Disability Policy & Services

 Disability Service Request Form

-The Associate Dean for Student Life coordinates services for students with permanent and temporary disabilities, in accordance to Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
+The Associate Dean for Student Affairs coordinates services for students with permanent and temporary disabilities, in accordance to Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
 These national civil rights laws are designed to prohibit discrimination on the basis of disability.
 Eligibility requires that the disability be current and substantially limit a major life activity (e.g., walking, hearing, seeing, and learning).
 Impairment alone does not qualify as a disability that is protected under the ADA because not all impairment is substantially limiting to a major life activity.
 The seminary is responsible for determining the appropriate academic accommodation, adjustments or auxiliary aids.
 If a student disagrees with the Seminary’s decision, the student may refer to the Seminary’s grievance procedure for such disputes.

 How Does A Student Request Health or Disability Related Services including Reasonable Academic Accommodations?